 Zimbabwe – similar to Zambia, the wet season is from November to March, but December through March has the highest amount of heavy rainfall to fill the Zambezi River.
 Temperatures are around 64°F to 90°F. The dry season is between April to October with temperatures as low as 43°F and as high as 90°F towards September and October.

-When you think about safari outfits, you may think about the luxurious Hollywood styles, but truth be told, there is nothing luxurious about safari outfits.
+When you think about safari attire, you may think about the luxurious Hollywood styles, but truth be told, there is nothing luxurious about safari attires.
 They are not cute by any means and they are not meant to be cute.
 They are meant to keep you comfortable and safe during your three to four hour game drives.
-This was something I found hard to accept, I (Christina) wanted to look fabulous on every drive – I wouldn’t say we looked fabulous, but I think we did a good job looking the part and you can too.
+This was something Christina found hard to accept, as she wanted to look fabulous on every drive.
+We wouldn’t say we looked fabulous, but we did fairly well looking the part and you can too.

-There are four key elements we find the most important when picking the right safari outfits – versatility, color, quality and material.
+There are four key elements we find the most important when picking the right safari attire – versatility, color, quality and material.

 Versatility – as we said, layering and finding clothes to be used after a safari is important.
 The most versatile clothes you can find are convertible pants (2 clothes in one, heck yes) or roll up long sleeves.
 We briefly talked about how you do not need to get dressed up for dinner, but if you still want to look well dressed, we suggest you find versatile pants, flash dry polos and long sleeve shirts that are comfortable for an afternoon game drive while also appropriate and appealing for a candlelit dinner.